brucemack/brucemack.github.io/ampersand/index.md

 This shows a few things:
 * Each "Last GPS PPS" line shows the time observed when the GPS module's PPS signal ticks.
 As you can see, the time in microseconds (the long number starting with 177) is drifting by about 4 microseconds per second.
 This demonstrates the inaccuracy/instability of the microcontroller crystal.
-But keep this in perspective, an audio sample happens once every 125uS so a few uS of drift in a second doesn't create a noticeable problem.
+But keep this in perspective - an audio sample happens once every 125uS so a few uS of drift in a second doesn't create a noticeable problem.
 * The NTP-derived time observed on the PPS ticks has pretty good phase alignment.
 There are three zeros in all of the time stamps.
 We are able to find the beginning of each GPS second with decent accuracy.